 ~ Each project is different; the cost for my services varies accordingly.
 I enjoy tackling one project at a time over multiple months (or longer), but I have also taken on projects part-time.
 Normally, clients pay by check, but Carolyn M. Appleton, Inc. will also accept payments via PayPal (fees are involved with PayPal and hence, prior to making use of it, we should touch base).
 If other payment methods are preferred, let’s discuss.
 I am always open to new ideas.

 ~ For additional information e-mail or call.
 My WordPress blog illustrates how I work, and discusses in greater depth my professional and volunteer experiences.
 The blog also includes links to several of my nonprofit documents, from case statements and newsletters to PowerPoint slide presentations.
-The blog has been visited more than 22,000 times to date by more than 116 countries.
-Thanks go to all who have shown an interest; follow this link to read some of the many kind comments received.
+The blog has been visited by more than 30,000 from more than 200 countries.
+Thanks go to all who have shown an interest.

 Trust (but verify)

 If you speak with someone who says they know me and my work, be sure to ask me to vouch for that person.
 You’d be surprised, but sometimes someone who seems to be the obvious choice to ask for a reference is, in fact, not the correct contact.
 Media often promote those who are outspoken; I have found that it is often a more modest (and less obvious) person who knows best.

 Mentors & Recommendations